SeanHwangG/test/data-structure/graph.md

 * Doesn't work for negative edge weight
 * Complexity: O(V \* O(deletemin) + E \* O(decreasekey))

-> Proof of Dijkstra

-* Claim: After Dijkstra’s is done, dist(v) is the length of the shortest path from s to v
-* (→) After every iteration, dist(v) is the length of some path from s to v
-* (←) After Dijkstra’s is done, dist(v) is the length of the shortest path from s to v for all vertices v ∈ V

 | Type        | Array                               | Heap                               |
 | ----------- | ----------------------------------- | ---------------------------------- |
 | Approach    | indexed by vertex, giving key value | each key value is less than parent |
 | deletemin   | O(V)                                | O(log(V))                          |
 | decreasekey | O(1)                                | O(log(V))                          |

+> Question

+* Proof of Dijkstra
+  * Claim: After Dijkstra’s is done, dist(v) is the length of the shortest path from s to v
+  * (→) After every iteration, dist(v) is the length of some path from s to v
+  * (←) After Dijkstra’s is done, dist(v) is the length of the shortest path from s to v for all vertices v ∈ V

 {% include '.dijkstra.prob' %}